US President Joe Biden to host Prime Minister Modi for a state dinner this summer - ExBulletin

 It should be noted that India has not been as outspoken against Putin’s war in Ukraine as the United States and its allies would like.

-Prime Minister Modi’s dialogue, ‘now is not the time for war’ in Ukraine, with Russian President Vladimir Putin was a statement of principle in the name of what he believes to be right and was well received by United States.
+Prime Minister Modi’s dialogue, “now is not the time for war” in Ukraine, with Russian President Vladimir Putin was a statement of principle in the name of what he thinks is right and was welcomed by the UNITED STATES.

 This statement became popular and was praised by international media.